Completely (Quasi-)Uniform Nested Boolean Steiner Quadruple Systems

-Motivated by an application to fractional repetition (FR) codes with zero skip cost~\cite{chee2024repairing}, the concept of \emph{nested Steiner quadruple systems} (nested SQSs) was recently introduced by Chee et al.~\cite{chee2024pairs}.
+Motivated by applications to fractional repetition (FR) codes with zero skip cost~\cite{chee2024repairing}, the concept of \emph{nested Steiner quadruple systems} (nested SQSs) was recently introduced by Chee et al.~\cite{chee2024pairs}.
+The definitions and examples related to FR codes will be presented in Section~\ref{sect:applications}.
 A \emph{nested SQS} is derived from an SQS by partitioning each block of the SQS into two pairs.
 A formal definition can be given as follows:

 \begin{definition}[see \cite{chee2024pairs}] Let $V$ be a set of $v$ points.
 A \emph{nested Steiner quadruple system} (nested SQS) is a pair $(V, \scrB)$, where $\scrB$ is a subset of

 such that $(V, \calB)$ is an SQS with $\calB = \big\{ \{x, y, z, w\} : \big\{\{x, y\}, \{z, w\} \big\} \in \scrB \big\}$. \end{definition}